anirudhsudhir/Qapture/README.md

    ./qapture IMAGE.raw
    ```

-Currently, the tool assumes that the data was stored in a FAT filesystem with a block size of 512 bytes.
+4. Enter the block size of the RAW image in bytes (Usually 512 for FAT filesystems):

-### Todo:
+      ```
-- [ ] Print number of files found
+      Enter the block size of the RAW image in bytes: 512
-- [ ] Stop reading when EOF character encountered
+      ```